-- a.
-If 4-Her lives outside the county, but is a member of Fulton County 4-H, the goat can be home born and raised, or born within the boundaries of Fulton County and raised by the 4-Her.
-County born goats are to follow order of show and the top two county born and raised goat in each class will be eligible to return for the champion selection. - 29.
+- 22. All 4-Hers may show in any color shirt and long pants, below the knee length skirt or below the knee length closed toed shoes, and be clean, neat and well groomed. - 23.
+Department Head can request that pens be cleaned. - 24.
+When giving goat product or medication to animal by dose or hypodermic syringe Department Head must be notified and 3 committee members present AND given by a licensed veterinarian. - 25.
+All pens must be cleaned out before 9:00 p.m. on Saturday or committee will charge \$20.00 per pen fee to be cleaned. - 26.
+Dam and Daughter 4-H'er may show up to two (2) pairs of goats.
+Each pair consists of a dam and daughter.
+Dam must have been owned and shown at a previous Fulton County 4-H Fair by the 4-H'er. - 27.
+Produce of Dam 4H'er may show one pair (2) of goats consisting of two offspring (any combination of wethers and/or does) from the same doe.
+4H'er must have been in ownership of dam at the time of breeding and kidding for each kid.
+Both produce (offspring) must be owned by 4H'er and/or the 4H'ers immediate family.
+Dam is NOT shown in this class. - 28.
 Get of Sire May show one (1) trio of goats consisting of three get (offspring) from the same sire.
 Sire and get (offspring) must be owned by the 4-H'er and/or the 4-H'ers immediate family.
-Sire is NOT shown in this class. - 30.
+Sire is NOT shown in this class. - 29.
 Pet A fun class for any breed or age of wether may be shown.
 Class is judged based on pet qualities only.
-Any goat shown in Pet Class is not eligible for breeding or market classes. - 31.
+Any goat shown in Pet Class is not eligible for breeding or market classes. - 30.
 Herdsmanship Award The Goat Committee will present a Herdsmanship Award during Livestock Auction on Friday evening.
 The Herdsmanship Award winner is someone who provides quality responsible care of livestock.
-They demonstrate a willingness to help in any aspect related to the barn clean-up, set up, tear down; work with other 4-H member on improving their project or level of showmanship ability; assist in fundraising opportunities, and always keep their animals fed, watered and clean. - 32.
+They demonstrate a willingness to help in any aspect related to the barn clean-up, set up, tear down; work with other 4-H member on improving their project or level of showmanship ability; assist in fundraising opportunities, and always keep their animals fed, watered and clean. - 31.
 Rate of Gain Contest Award will be given for the Champion Rate of Gain.
 All market wethers and market does are weighed at County Goat ID Day and are weighed again at time of entry at the fair.
-Winners are determined by the percent of body weight gained; not total pounds gained. - 33.
-The judges' decision is final.
+Winners are determined by the percent of body weight gained; not total pounds gained. - 32.
+The judge's decision is final.